 Buying guide for commercial bottle coolers, wine coolers and drinks fridges

-Catering Appliance Superstore can provide coolers and fridges from the full range of beverage cold storage products available on the market, including bar storage like back bar bottle coolers, general bottle coolers and bottle wells and wine coolers, to general purpose units like glass door display fridges and multideck displays which can also be used in a self service capacity, to hotel room fridges and whole cellar temperature control systems.
+Catering Appliance Superstore can provide coolers and fridges from the full range of beverage cold storage products available on the market, including bar storage like back bar bottle coolers, general bottle coolers and bottle wells and wine coolers, to general purpose units like glass door display fridges and multideck displays which can also be used in a self service capacity and hotel room fridges.

 To help you narrow down your options and select the best refrigeration solution for your circumstances, we have produced this general buying guide to take you through the different options and give some suggestions on what to look out for in the product descriptions and specifications.
 The main areas are as follows.